 Training the Staff

-In order to reinforce best practices, you should hold training sessions regularly related to food preparation, Healthy kitchen practices, and smart waste management, approaching the customers with a professional attitude, handling customers’ reviews and complaints and so on.
+To ensure that your staff is up to date with industry standards, you should hold training sessions regularly related to food preparation, healthy kitchen practices, smart waste management, approaching the customers with a professional attitude, handling customers’ reviews and complaints, and so on.
+Do not just assume that an employee is supposed to know his/her job.
+Create a training manual and train your employees according to it.
+If you merely give them a booklet and expect them to learn it and und implement it on their own, it will lead to a lot of miscommunication in the team leading to poor customer service and lousy restaurant performance.
 Create a Training Plan for your employees and make the hired employees undergo extensive training before the opening of the restaurant.

 b) Customer Service